Retirement Visa for South Africa

 As laid out under Extended Visitor's Visa, financially independent persons wishing to stay in South Africa for more than 3 months without following an activity that requires an authorisation, cannot simply obtain an extended visitor’s visa anymore.
 In most cases these persons of independent financial means choose to apply for a retirement visa, even when they are far from having reached retirement age.

-Persons qualifying for the retirement visa may generally apply for permanent residence also.
-Spouses and children can be inlcuded in the application.
+Persons qualifying for the retirement visa may generally apply for permanent residence also, provided that their minimum income is secured for the rest of their lives.
+Spouses and children can obtain permanent residence in a second step.

 Financially independent persons can also obtain permanent residence based on retirement, whereby substantially the same criteria apply as in the temporary category.

-Further to the above permanent residence based on financial independence can be obtained by persons with a net value of R7,5 million and on payment of a fee of R75,000 to the government.
-Due to the exaggerated fee and the more accessible alternative of the retirement visa, this visa category is hardly used.
+Further to the above, permanent residence based on financial independence can be obtained by persons with a net value of R 12 million and on payment of a fee of R 120,000 to the government.
+Due to the exaggerated fee and the more accessible alternative of the retirement category, the route of the financial independence category is rarely taken.